Date:

 Elvis Presley

 "Rock 'n' roll was brand new.
 Elvis brought it to the world," he recalled.
-"That's the way I wanted to go..."
+"That's the path I wanted to take..."

-A fiery classic of the 50s, recorded in five octaves - recall the sultry hit of the beauty Ima Sumak
+Incendiary classic of the 50s, recorded in five octaves - remember the sultry hit by the beautiful Ima Sumak

 The story of the song "Gopher Mambo" that conquered the world In the 1950s, the mambo style of music gained immense popularity in the West.
 At that time, a fantastic... was released.

-"A Teenager in Love" - the story of a beautiful ballad about love in facts
+"A Teenager in Love" is the story of a beautiful ballad about love in facts

-Creation story and interesting facts about "A Teenager in Love" by Dion and the Belmonts"A Teenager in Love" is one of the most beautiful ballads...
+Creation history and interesting facts about "A Teenager in Love" by Dion and the Belmonts "A Teenager in Love" is one of the most beautiful ballads of...

-Beautiful love ballads of the 50s that are popular today Perhaps the middle of the last century is an era truly saturated with love compositions that fascinate with their unobtrusive melodies and pure, high...
+Beautiful love ballads from the 50s that are popular today Perhaps the middle of the last century is an era truly saturated with love songs, mesmerising with their unobtrusive melodies and pure, high...

-A selection of Edith Piaf's main compositions...
-Edith Piaf is a French singer and film actress.
-The diva came to worldwide recognition thanks to her timeless songs: "La Vie en rose",...
+A selection of the main compositions of performer Edith Piaf....
+Edith Piaf was a French singer and film actress.
+World recognition came to the diva thanks to timeless songs: "La Vie en rose",...

-Incendiary Mambo Rhythms: The History of the Songs "Papa Loves Mambo" and "Mambo Italiano" Mambo is a famous and very passionate dance that originated in Cuba...
-Already by 1940...
+Mambo rhythms: The history of the songs "Papa Loves Mambo" and "Mambo Italiano" The mambo is a famous, and very passionate dance that originated in Cuba....
+By as early as 1940, ...

-Sixteen Tons (1955) - Tennessee Ernie Ford (Tennessee Ernie Ford): All about the song
+Sixteen Tons (1955) - Tennessee Ernie Ford: All about the song

 "Sixteen Tons."
-A song that celebrates the work of the miners...
-First released in 1947, "Sixteen Tons" tells the story of the harsh and very poor situation of American miners in 1929-1939...
+A song celebrating the labour of miners ...
+First released in 1947, the song "Sixteen Tons" tells the story of the harsh and very poor situation of American miners from 1929-1939...

-One Song Story: Dean Martin - "Sway" ("Quien sera") The fact that Latin American music is full of sexuality and passion is an undeniable fact.
-And there's hardly any weirdo who...
+The Story of One Song: Dean Martin - "Sway" ("Quien sera") That Latin American music is filled with sexuality and passion is an undeniable fact.
+And there's hardly a weirdo who...